djmorris7/djmorris7.github.io/_pages/teaching.md

 classes: wide
 ---

-During my MPhil and PhD candidature at the University of Adelaide, I have worked in various casual teaching roles, gaining experience across all levels of undergraduate courses.
-Notably, I served as a stand-in lecturer for Computational Bayesian Statistics III in Semester 2 of 2022 and later as its course coordinator in Semester 2 of 2023.
-I held similar roles for Probability and Statistics II in Semester 1 of 2024 and as course coordinator for Random Processes III in Semester 2 of 2024.
+During my MPhil and PhD candidatures at the University of Adelaide, I have gained extensive experience in casual teaching roles across all levels of undergraduate courses.
+Notably, I have undertaken course coordination and stand-in course coordination responsibilities for several courses.
+Additionally, I have supervised several cohorts of students in the Master of Data Science Industry Research program.

 ## Current teaching

 In Semester 1 of 2025 I will be the course coordinator for [Probability and Statistics II](https://www.adelaide.edu.au/course-outlines/104837/1/sem-1/).

 ## Experience